 We’re proud to announce Practice Fusion’s e-prescribing for controlled substances (EPCS) feature is now certified and ready for I-STOP.
 With EPCS activated, you’ll now be able to e-prescribe all medications — included scheduled drugs — right from your EHR.

 After delivering our e-prescribing for controlled substances (EPCS) system to our New York customers, we’ve been actively working to offer EPCS to practices in all states.
-We’re excited to announce that in the past two months, eight more states now have access to our industry-leading EPCS software:
+We’re excited to announce that all states now have access to our industry-leading EPCS software: